serhiy-dranko/Dataskools/Week_6/Day_2/Reference_to_the_tasks.md

 > *"A reference query is different from a duplicate query because..."*

+  Because duplicate query its a duplicate.
+This command give us dipect copy of each step wich we applied in query.
+Reference query its like a link to the result of a query we have only one new step and if anyone change main query the Reference query will change insteat of duplicate query wich save old logic.

 > *"The single best practice I am most likely to actually use on a real project is... because..."*

+  Is Reference query because it's give me oportunity to update the main logic without change whole file and also it can help to do the file faster.

 > Write the second answer before doing the tasks today.
 Revisit it in Block 4 and see if your answer changes after working with the concepts hands-on.